nikuehn/MixedModels_Biases/docs/index.md

 ## Spatial correlations of Site Terms

 In nonergodic models, site terms are often modeled as spatially correlated.
-The spatial correlaion structure can be assess from point estimates of the site terms.
+The spatial correlaion structure can be assessed from point estimates of the site terms.
-Here, we simulate some data with spatally correlated site terms, to check whether we can get the model parameters back.
+Here, we simulate some data with spatially correlated site terms, to check whether we can get the model parameters back.

 We use the Mat\'ern covariance function for the spatial correlation of the site terms, which is defined below.